Adeel Afzal: Early life and education

 Adeel Afzal was born on 10 August 1983 in Quetta, Balochistan, Pakistan, to an ethnic Kashmiri family.
 His Kashmiri ancestors had migrated to the region of Balochistan prior to the partition of India.
-Afzal studied at the Islamia School in Quetta and later graduated from the National College of Arts in Lahore, Punjab, Pakistan.
+Afzal studied at the Islamia School in Quetta and graduated from the National College of Arts in Lahore, Punjab, Pakistan.

 Afzal later joined journalism and worked for Daily Jang, a leading Urdu newspaper of Pakistan.

 Career

 Afzal started his acting career in 2018 on television with Sarmad Khoosat and Kashf Foundation's Aakhri Station.
 In 2021–22, he appeared as Ahmad Nasaaz, a poet and a sincere friend of the protagonist in Hum TV's Parizaad which earned him wider recognition.
 He received critical acclaim and the Hum Award for Best Supporting Actor for his performance in the series.
 He then appeared in brief roles in Saife Hassan's Sang-e-Mah in 2022 and in Jhok Sarkar the following year.
-Furthermore, he has co-written the script of Kashif Nisar's directed Standup Girl, and portrayed a slacker poet in it.
+He also co-wrote the script of Kashif Nisar's directed Standup Girl, and portrayed a slacker poet in it.